shacea/duck-prompt/resources/prompts/system/XML_Prompt_Guide.md

 Provide a brief overall summary
 Provide a 1-sentence summary for each file changed and why.
 Provide a 1-sentence summary for each file deleted and why.
-Provide a git commit message with appropriate prefix (feat, fix, docs, etc).
+Provide a git commit message with appropriate prefix (feat, fix, docs, etc) in Korean.
 Format this section as markdown.
 Here are some notes on how you should respond in the XML section: